Mark-MDO47/ArduinoClass/02_PersistenceOfVision/README.md

 My plan is to use various software means to limit power to less than 21 milliamps or 0.85 watts.
 Looking up in the table referenced above, an AWG30 single-strand wire meeting the specs of the site could carry 142 milliamps.
 We are using multi stranded AWG30 but even so, I suspect that would be adequate.
 In fact I have used silicon coated multi stranded AWG30 to power an Arduino Nano plus two WS2812B 32 LED strands.
 The margin of safety you want depends on other things too, such as the voltage drop you can tolerate and whether the electronics comes in contact with someone.

-For my Graduation Cap project I used AWG20 wire because it came in contact with my daughters when operating the caps.
+For my Graduation Cap project with 372 WS2812B LEDs I used AWG20 wire for power and ground because it came in contact with my daughters when operating the caps.

 ## The Code
 Now our code discussion section is going to get a little more involved.